mitsuba-renderer/drjit/docs/freeze.rst

 reductions, are supported by hooking into a low-level abstraction in the core library.

-However, applying any operation not known to Dr.Jit, on the memory underlying a variable is not supported and might result in incorrect outputs or exceptions.
+However, applying any operation not known to Dr.Jit on the memory underlying a variable is not supported and might result in incorrect outputs or exceptions.
 As an example, such operations are used in the initialization of CUDA textures or acceleration structure building in Mitsuba 3.